fiveorbs/boiler/README.md

 		`-- page.php
 ```

-... and the content of the file `/path/to/templates/page.php` to be:
+Create a template file at `/path/to/templates/page.php` with this content:

 ```php
 <p>ID <?= $id ?></p>
 ```

-Now create a `Engine` instance and render the template:
+Then initialize the `Engine` and render your template:

 ```php
 use FiveOrbs\Boiler\Engine;